 The sheets are then heat-treated to create rugged, resilient materials.

-It also has high impact resistance, making it a good choice for the Denton County area, often subject to high winds and severe weather.
+It also has high impact resistance, making it a good choice for Denton County, often subject to high winds and severe weather.

-You can also use polycarbonate roofing on patios, roofs, and houses.
+You can also use polycarbonate on patio covers, roofs, and houses.

 It is a popular choice for construction because it is affordable, dependable, and easy to install.